taishi-i/awesome-ChatGPT-repositories/README.md

  * [MiniCPM](https://github.com/openbmb/minicpm) - MiniCPM3-4B：An edge-side LLM that surpasses GPT-3.5-Turbo.
  * [cloudflare-rag](https://github.com/rafalwilinski/cloudflare-rag) - Fullstack "Chat with your PDFs" RAG (Retrieval Augmented Generation) app built fully on Cloudflare
  * [empower-functions](https://github.com/empower-ai/empower-functions) - GPT-4 level function calling models for real-world tool using use cases
+ * [HallusionBench](https://github.com/tianyi-lab/hallusionbench) - [CVPR'24] HallusionBench: You See What You Think?
+Or You Think What You See?
+An Image-Context Reasoning Benchmark Challenging for GPT-4V(ision), LLaVA-1.5, and Other Multi-modality Models

 ## Langchain